History and Overview

 Many of the Cancer Center’s research programs are organized around organ or disease sites, but because cancers also have common causes and underlying similarities, other programs address overarching themes such as defects in cell cycle control, involvement of immunologic mechanisms, and global changes in gene copy number and chromosome arrangement.
 Exemplifying the breadth and depth of UCSF’s research strengths is its SPORE grant (Specialized Programs Of Research Excellence), sponsored by the National Cancer Institute.
 SPOREs are prestigious initiatives that engage lab-based and population scientists, clinical investigators, and advocates in focused areas of research.

-UCSF is home to three of the five SPOREs awarded to institutions in California: a Brain Tumor SPORE has been led by Mitchel S. Berger, MD since 2002, a DHART (Developmental and HyperActive Ras Tumor) SPORE co-led by Kevin Shannon, MD and D. Wade Clapp, MD (Indiana University School of Medicine),was granted in 2015, while a newly established UCSF-based Head and Neck Cancer SPORE research, conducted in collaboration with UPCI SPORE colleagues, will be lead by Jennifer R. Grandis, MD, who was named associate vice chancellor of clinical and translational research at UCSF in October 2014.
+UCSF is home to three of the five SPOREs awarded to institutions in California: a Brain Tumor SPORE has been led by Mitchel S. Berger, MD since 2002, a DHART (Developmental and HyperActive Ras Tumor) SPORE co-led by Kevin Shannon, MD and D. Wade Clapp, MD (Indiana University School of Medicine),was granted in 2015.
+A UCSF-based Head and Neck Cancer SPORE research, conducted in collaboration with UPCI SPORE colleagues, was granted in 2014 and led by then associate vice chancellor of clinical and translational research Jennifer R. Grandis, MD.

 As an example of the Center’s large and expanding program of epidemiologic and population-based research, a Bay Area Breast Cancer and the Environment Research Center studies the impact of prenatal-to-adult environmental exposures that may predispose women to breast cancer.
 The Center’s research programs are supported by a variety of shared resources, or cores, which represent state-of-the-art support services and technology for clinicians, laboratory scientists, epidemiologists, and sociobehavioral scientists.
 The Cancer Center holds a special relationship with Lawrence Berkeley National Laboratory, which leverages unique strengths at both institutions and encompasses mutual interests in cancer research and technological discovery.